maxcorbeau/dorel.github.io/README.md

 ### Generate Jekyll site files locally

 **Dependencies**
+- bower
 - ruby version 2.X.X
 - jekyll 3.1
 - bundler

+Run `$ bower install` to install all the dependencies.

 Run `$ bundle install` to install all the gems.